Best Winter Activities in Lucerne

 Where to Stay in Lucerne in the Winter

 Lucerne is quite pricey, especially in the town center, but it is worth a visit.

 Luxury Hotels in Lucerne

-Schweizerhof Luzern is a beautiful and fun 5* hotel located at the shores of Lake Lucerne and a few hundred meters from the old town and main tourist attractions (if you can, book a room with lake view).
+Schweizerhof Luzern is a beautiful and fun 5* hotel located at Lake Lucerne’s shores and a few hundred meters from the old town and main tourist attractions (if you can, book a room with a lake view).

 Park Hotel Vitznau This is the most expensive hotel in the region.
 Dogs are not allowed, so I have not had the chance to check it out.
-However, it looks absolutely gorgeous and is located in a very quiet area but with a view of Lake Lucerne.
+However, it looks absolutely gorgeous and is located in a very quiet area but with Lake Lucerne’s view.

 Mid-Range Hotels in Lucerne

 There is not much in that area, as even 3 or 4-star hotels cost quite a bit.
 If you are on a budget, you can check out prices close to Lucerne, but on my last trip, I stayed at Hotel des Alps which came with amazing room views.
 It is located close to the Chapel Bridge.
 Check out prices here.

 This bed-and-breakfast offers single and double rooms (with an occupancy of 4 people maximum).
 Some rooms have a shared bathroom, and some have a private one.
 Click here to find the best rates for your stay at B&B.